nebfield/snpQT/docs/user-guide/workflows.md

 	- Annotate merged SNPs: Merged SNPs are a special category of duplicated SNP ids with different position and ref/alt alleles.
 You can read more about this category [here](https://www.ncbi.nlm.nih.gov/books/NBK44468/#!po=6.25000).

 !!!
 Note
-	Even though Post-Imputation sub-workflow is nested under the `--impute` flag, it is also designed to run indepedently as some users might prefer running imputation using online servers, or have already imputed data and they wish to proceed with a Post-Imputation QC.
+	Even though Post-Imputation sub-workflow is nested under the `--impute` flag, it is also designed to run independently as some users might prefer running imputation using online servers, or have already imputed data and they wish to proceed with a Post-Imputation QC.

 !!!
 Warning
 	The input `--vcf input.vcf.gz` file should contain the same samples as the input `--fam input.fam` file.
 In case, they contain different samples `snpQT` will output an error.